Technical Review by

 Offers remote monitoring, management, and automation of IT systems, with tools for patch, security, and scripting.

-A mobile-first RMM solution for remote system monitoring and management, offering features like remote control and automation.
+A mobile-first RMM solution for remote system monitoring and management.

 A cloud-based RMM platform for remote monitoring, patch management, software deployment, and endpoint management.

-Provides remote monitoring, asset management, patch management, and ticketing functionalities for streamlined IT operations.
+Provides remote monitoring, asset management, patch management, and ticketing functionalities.

 Offers remote monitoring and management tools with features like patch management, automation, and security.

-Provides tools for remote access, endpoint management, patch management, and reporting for efficient IT infrastructure management.
+Provides tools for remote access, endpoint management, patch management, and reporting.

 Tools / Platforms